dgroomes/vanilla-kafka/utility-scripts/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* Add a wait loop in the stop script.
+* DONE Add a wait loop in the stop script.
 I'm pretty sure Kafka takes a while to stop sometimes and if you kick off the stop command without waiting for Kafka to come to a complete stop, then it's undefined what happens next if you execute other commands in the mean time.